a-cerda/GeneticBinary/README.md

 ### Description

 ---
-This algorithm is what is called a *Genetic Algorithm*, it's purpose is to *"guess"* which number we have inputted via an evolutionary process based on darwinian selection.
+This algorithm is what is called a *Genetic Algorithm*, its purpose is to *"guess"* which number we have inputted via an evolutionary process based on darwinian selection.

 It does so in several steps: